Keresés

 Példa

-The car got stuck in the muddy driveway, requiring assistance to get out.
+The car got stuck in a snowdrift on the side of the road, requiring assistance from a tow truck.

 Bud got stuck into it straight away and really enjoyed exploring the foam and making different shapes with it.